masa-finance/masa-oracle/docs/ai-worker-node/twitter-worker.md

 ## Conclusion

-By contributing compute resources as a worker in the Masa Oracle Node network, you're at the forefront of providing real-time Twitter data to a wide array of decentralized applications.
+By contributing compute resources as a worker in the Masa Protocol Node network, you're at the forefront of providing real-time Twitter data to a wide array of decentralized applications.
 Your participation not only supports the network's operational efficiency but also enables the development of innovative solutions that leverage social media data for insightful analysis and decision-making.
 Follow this guide to ensure your node is properly set up and ready to fulfill Twitter data requests effectively.